kevinkahn/softconsole/docs/useagenotes.md

 by the value of the Var or if no Var was specified by the state of the node/entity.
 If the node is dimmable then the $ is replaced by the on percentage.
 See the example config files for examples of how all this works.

+Key labels may also include dynamic values taken from the store by referencing them in the usual way as storename:name.
+To do this include a "Fields =" parameter in the key description to name the desired fields and then reference them in the key label in the normal Python manner as {} for the next field or {n} for a specific field.
+This is the same convention as used in screen titles as described above.

 ### Clock

 * Clock: displays a clock formatted according to the OutFormat parameter using any of the underlying OS time formatting